Thinking about working in the real estate industry in Victoria?

 CPPDSM4007A Identify legal and ethical requirements of property management to complete agency work 30 CPPDSM4008A Identify legal and ethical requirements of property sales to complete agency work 30 CPPDSM4080A Work in the real estate industry 20

-The following is the preferred proposed units for the new Agents Representative:
+The following is the new requirements for the Agent’s Representative:

 The following units are in the table below: